smudge-js/smudge/notes/notes.md

 # Bugs

-network error on download with some pixel content. find a clean repo? maybe png data was larger than a data url can hold? just move to a proper download library?
+x.network error on download with some pixel content.
+    x.find a clean repro? any "noisey" image that doesn't compress well x.maybe png data was larger than a data url can hold?
+Yes, that was it. x.just move to a proper download library? using file-saver.js now

 # Notes

-Cloning..
-Object.create(obj)

 ####################################
 ## Style Guide